rashmitpankhania/head-first-java-notes/CH06/notes.md

 7. as long as dot com is not empty
 8. getUserInput
 9. call checkuser guess method
 10. call finish game method

+the story about the javax is so good an import statement saves you from typing

+one basic  thing and important thing is THE DOCUMENTATION it helps everyone everytime and everywhere